MA Landscape Architecture

-- SQA: ABBB by end of S5 or ABBBB/AABB from S4-S6, with a minimum of BBB achieved in one year of S4-S6.
-National 5: English at Grade C and Mathematics or an approved science at Grade C. Evidence of artistic ability is normally required at either Higher or National 5 level.
+- SQA: no specific Higher subjects required.
+National 5s: English at C and one from Biology or Human Biology, Chemistry, Computing Science or equivalent, Geography, Mathematics, or Physics at C. Evidence of artistic ability is normally required at either Higher or National 5 level.

 - A Levels: no specific A Level subjects required.
 GCSEs: English at C or 4 and one from Biology or Human Biology, Chemistry, Computer Science or equivalent, Geography, Geology, Mathematics, Physics, or Science at C or 4.
 Evidence of artistic ability is normally required at either A Level or GCSE.

-- IB: Award of Diploma with 34 points overall and grades 655 in HL subjects.
-SL English at 5 and one of Biology or Human Biology, Chemistry, Computer Science or equivalent, Geography, Mathematics, or Physics at 4 .
-Evidence of artistic ability is normally required at either Higher or Standard Level, e.g. Visual Arts or Design Technology.
+- IB: HL: no specific subjects required.
+SL: English at 5 and one of Biology or Human Biology, Chemistry, Computer Science or equivalent, Geography, Mathematics, or Physics at 4.
+Evidence of artistic ability is normally required at either HL or SL, e.g. Visual Arts or Design Technology.

 We welcome applications from students studying a wide range of international qualifications.